 In 1980 the stadium also adopted the name Giuseppe Meazza after the Inter legend who died in 1979.
 The most dramatic changes came in advance of the 1990 World Cup with a third tier added.
 The stadium is also occasional home to rock concerts.

 From the Linate airport San Siro can be reached by bus, although from Malpensa, which is further out of the city, a taxi is the better option.
 Both are connected by bus to Milan’s Stazione Centrale.
-The easiest way to get to the stadium from the centre of Milan is by the city’s metro system and exiting at Lotto station.
+The easiest way to get to the stadium from the centre of Milan is by the city’s metro system, taking the new Line M5 with its San Siro Stadio stop or the old Line M1 exiting at Piazzale Lotto.